K-S-K/CV/Articles/04_TDATrading/Article.md

 **Fig.4 The Trading Session WPF UI** which can show price graph, clusters and trends.<br>
-![New trading analysis user interface](Images/Fig_04_SquirrelGraph.gif)
+![New trading analysis user interface](Images/Fig_04_SquirrelGraph.gif) (The copy of the video on the YouTube: [youtube.com/watch?v=7lW273PTbGI](https://www.youtube.com/watch?v=7lW273PTbGI).

 [^1]: It was an incredible journey.
 My partner is experienced in trading, and I am experienced in software development.
 During the eight years, we experimented with different trading algorithms and got some success, great excitement, and a lot of experience.
 After that, our partnership was completed for personal reasons, but we achieved excellent knowledge and awareness of our ability to do such things.